ZupIT/beagle-docs/README.md

 `git submodule update --init --recursive --remote`

-You must have installed Node and then install your dependencies using npm:
+You must have installed Node and then install your dependencies using npm (or yarn if you prefer):

 `npm install`